litements/site/docs/queue.md

 ## Differences with a normal Python `queue.Queue`

 * Persistence
-* Different API to set tasks as done (you tell it which `task_id` to set as done)
+* Different API to mark messages as done (you tell it which `message_id ` to set as done)
 * Timing metrics.
-As long as tasks are still in the queue or not pruned, you can see how long they have been there or how long they took to finish.
+As long as messages are still in the queue or not pruned, you can see how long they have been there or how long they took to finish.
 * Easy to extend using SQL
 * Messages/elements/tasks in the queue are always strings

 ## Messages data

 * message (text): the message itself, it must be a string
-* task_id (text): a random string ID generated when the message is put in the queue.
+* message_id (text): a random string ID generated when the message is put in the queue.
 * status (int): status of the message.
 0 = free, 1 = locked (the message is being processed), 2 = done (the message has been processed and it can be deleted).
 * in_time (int): the [unix epoch time](https://en.wikipedia.org/wiki/Unix_time) when the message was inserted in the queue
 * lock_time (int): the unix epoch time when the message was locked for processing